 The Center is committed to making ecological data available to the broader scientific community.
 To meet this goal, the Center:

-Respects the intellectual property rights of data owners who use their data in NCEAS
+- Respects the intellectual property rights of data owners who use their data in NCEAs research projects.

 Management and Distribution of NCEAS Data and Information